fwextensions/QuicKey/docs/index.md

 For the technically-minded, you can inspect *QuicKey*'s code on [GitHub](https://github.com/fwextensions/QuicKey).

-## Feedback and bugs
+## Feedback and support

-If you find a bug in *QuicKey* or have a suggestion for a new feature, please [create a new issue](https://github.com/fwextensions/QuicKey/issues/new) on its GitHub page.
+If you find a bug in *QuicKey* or have a suggestion for a new feature, please visit the [support page](./support).

 ## Release history